 - To increase the scientific productivity and creativity of women scientists in Sub-Saharan Africa and LDCs.

 - To empower a new generation of talented women to assume a leadership role in science and technology and their application to sustainable development.

 The scheme provides fellowships to young female students from Sub-Saharan African countries and/or LDCs, to enable them to pursue postgraduate studies leading to PhD degrees at centres of excellence (renowned research institutions/universities).
 The institute must be in a developing country other than the applicant's home country.

 The fellowship is offered to carry out postgraduate research in the natural, engineering and information technology sciences.
 Each fellowship will be offered for up to three years and will cover the following:

-- Travel expenses to and from the host institute;
+- Travel to and from the host institute;

-- A monthly allowance to cover accommodation and meals while in the host country, the amount of which will be determined in consultation with the host institution;
+- A monthly allowance to cover accommodation and meals while in the host country;

-- Attending one international conference during the period of the fellowship;
+- A lump sum allowance to attend international conferences during the period of the fellowship;

 - On a competitive basis, attending of scientific communication and proposal writing workshop; and